telerik/teststudio-docs/docs/automated-tests/elements/find-element.md

 If the test was executed to a step, where the element exists on the page, it will be highlighted once the recorder is attached to the browser (the recorder is automatically paused to avoid recording any unnecessary steps).

-In the *Edit Element* pane are displayed the suggested properties of the element and the DOM tree of the current page.
+In the *Edit Element* pane are listed all properties of the element as suggestions to be added in the find expression and the DOM tree of the currently loaded page.

-![Edit in Live][111]
+![Element Find expression, suggestions and DOM tree][111]

 The DOM explorer in the *Edit Element* pane provides its standard options from the <a href="/features/recorder/dom-explorer#context-menu" target="_blank">context menu</a>.

 ![DOM explorer][112]

-If the elements find expression is not correct, but the element can be found by its backup search, an informational message appears to allow you to update the filters to use that backup search criteria to locate the element and list the recommended filters to use.
+If the elements properties used in the find expression are not pointing to specific element, there will be no suggestions listed.
+If the element can be found by its backup search, an informational message appears and allow you to update the filters by using that backup search criteria to locate the element and list the filters suggestions based on the element in DOM.
+Then the filters can be updated from the list.

 ![Update Filter][113]